ibm-cloud-docs/containers/storage-cos-install-addon.md

             #chunk_size=16Mi
             #max_upload_parts=1000
             #upload_concurrency=8
+            #multi_thread_streams=8
+            #disable_checksum=true

     ```
     {: codeblock}

+    `apiKey`
+    :   Required for IAM authentication.
+Enter the base64-encoded IBM Cloud IAM API key for your {{site.data.keyword.cos_full_notm}} service instance.
+You can find the API key in your service credentials under `apikey`.
+Provide either `apiKey` + `serviceId` **or** `accessKey` + `secretKey`, but not both.

+    `serviceId`
+    :   Required for IAM authentication.
+Enter the base64-encoded resource instance ID for your {{site.data.keyword.cos_full_notm}} service instance.
+You can find this value in your service credentials under `resource_instance_id`.

+    `accessKey`
+    :   Required for HMAC authentication.
+Enter the base64-encoded HMAC access key ID.
+You can find this value in your service credentials under `cos_hmac_keys.access_key_id`.
+Provide either `accessKey` + `secretKey` **or** `apiKey` + `serviceId`, but not both.

+    `secretKey`
+    :   Required for HMAC authentication.
+Enter the base64-encoded HMAC secret access key.
+You can find this value in your service credentials under `cos_hmac_keys.secret_access_key`.

+    `kpRootKeyCRN`
+    :   Optional.
+Enter the base64-encoded root key CRN from your {{site.data.keyword.keymanagementserviceshort}} instance.
+To retrieve the CRN, go to your KMS instance in the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com){: external}, open **Keys**, click the root key, and copy the **CRN** from the key details.
+Applies to new buckets only; you cannot add encryption to an existing bucket.

+    `iamEndpoint`
+    :   Optional.
+Enter the IBM Cloud IAM token endpoint URL as plain text.
+By default, the driver uses `https://private.iam.cloud.ibm.com` for VPC clusters and `https://iam.cloud.ibm.com` for Classic clusters.
+Override this value only if you need to use a different IAM endpoint.

+    `cosEndpoint`
+    :   Optional.
+Enter the {{site.data.keyword.cos_full_notm}} endpoint URL as plain text, for example `https://s3.us.cloud-object-storage.appdomain.cloud`.
+When provided, this value overrides the `cosEndpoint` set in the storage class.
+Use this field if your bucket is in a different region or uses a direct or private endpoint.
+For a list of available endpoints, see [{{site.data.keyword.cos_full_notm}} endpoints](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints).

+    `locationConstraint`
+    :   Optional.
+Enter the location constraint string as plain text, for example `us-standard` or `us-geo-smart`.
+When provided, this value overrides the `locationConstraint` set in the storage class.
+The location constraint determines the bucket class and the region where the bucket is stored.

+    `objectPath`
+    :   Optional.
+Enter the path to a subdirectory within the bucket to mount as plain text, for example `data`.
+Use this option to give an app access to only a specific folder within a shared bucket rather than the entire bucket root.

+    `resourceConfigApiKey`
+    :   Required when `quotaLimit` is set to `"true"`.
+Enter the same base64-encoded `apikey` value from your {{site.data.keyword.cos_full_notm}} service credentials that you used for the `apiKey` field above.

+    `bucketName`
+    :   Optional.
+Enter the name of an existing bucket to use, or a name for a new bucket to create.
+If the bucket name you provide doesn't exist, the driver creates it.
+If you leave this field empty, a bucket is automatically created with the naming convention `s3fs-<timestamp>-xxx` or `rclone-<timestamp>-xxx` based on the mounter type.
+The bucket name must be globally unique in {{site.data.keyword.cos_full_notm}}.

+    `bucketVersioning`
+    :   Optional.
+Controls bucket versioning.
+Set to `"true"` to enable versioning, or `"false"` to disable versioning on a bucket where versioning is already enabled.
+Must be a string value.
+When versioning is enabled, {{site.data.keyword.cos_full_notm}} retains multiple versions of every object in the bucket, protecting against accidental deletion and overwrites.
+Note that the service credentials must have **Manager** or **Writer** permissions to enable or disable bucket versioning.
+For more information, see [Getting started with versioning](/docs/cloud-object-storage?topic=cloud-object-storage-versioning#versioning-getting-started).

+    `quotaLimit`
+    :   Optional.
+Set to `"true"` to enforce a hard storage quota on the bucket.
+When enabled, the bucket quota is set equal to the `storage` size requested in the PVC.
+If the quota is reached, write operations to the bucket fail until data is deleted.
+Requires `resourceConfigApiKey` to be set.
+Defaults to `"false"`.
+Must be a string value.

     `mountOptions`
     :   You can customize the mount options for either `s3fs` or `rclone` by editing the `mountOptions` in your secret.
+To run as a non-root user, uncomment and set `uid=<value>` to match the `runAsUser` field in the `securityContext` of your pod spec.
 Align the options that you specify with the storage class that your PVC uses.
 To review the default values for a storage class, run `oc describe storageclass <storageclass_name>` or `kubectl describe storageclass <storageclass_name>`.
 For more information, see the [s3fs mount options](https://github.com/IBM/ibm-object-csi-driver/blob/main/cos-csi-mounter/server/s3fs.go){: external} and the [`rclone` mount options](https://github.com/IBM/ibm-object-csi-driver/blob/main/cos-csi-mounter/server/rclone.go){: external}.

     Currently, the add-on is enabled to support a fixed set of mount options with proper validation for each mount option.
 If you want to use any other mount options that are not in the validation list, contact support to enable those options.
     {: note}